-Because May is recognized as Mental Health Month, it’s an appropriate time to discover movies about mental illness that are available on Netflix, Amazon Prime, or streaming services.
+Because mental health issues are so prevalent, it’s always an appropriate time to discover movies about mental illness that are available on Netflix, Amazon Prime, or streaming services.

-Movies and films are inherently moving.
-They often speak of struggles that we might be uncomfortable to discuss with others, yet they can also help people relate to situations in their own life.
+Many films are inherently moving.
+They often speak of struggles that we might be uncomfortable discussing with others.
+At the same time they can also help people relate to situations in their own life.

-For anyone that wants to take a deep dive into the inner workings of the human mind, movies can be a brilliant choice.
+For anyone that wants to take a deep dive into the inner workings of the human mind, movies offer a wonderful option.

-Understandably, sometimes these movies leave people who actually suffer from mental illness, in real life, feeling shunned, though that is not the intent.
+Understandably, sometimes movies leave people who actually suffer from mental illness in real life feeling uncomfortable, although that is not the intent.

-Some movies are relatable and cautious about how they approach mental illness, like Forrest Gump.
+Some movies are relatable and cautious about how they approach mental illness, such as Forrest Gump.
 Others are more blatant and controversial, like the Joker.

 By nature, movies are dramatic and can be inaccurate at times.
 Still, movies can be therapeutic, and allow us to peek inside the minds of others.